 This on-demand course is the equivalent to Fundamentals of Automotive All-Wheel Drive Systems and satisfies a requirement in the Transmission/Drivetrain Certificate Program.
 This course is an excellent follow-up to the A Familiarization of Drivetrain Components seminar (which is designed for those who have limited experience with the total drivetrain).

 By participating in this On Demand Course, you will be able to:

 *SAE International is authorized by IACET to offer CEUs for this course.

 This course is designed for engineers (working with passenger cars, light trucks, and SUVs) who need to master AWD componentry, and the function and effect of those components.
 Engineers new to the 4WD/AWD field, as well as managers, marketing personnel, purchasing professionals and others interested in all-wheel drive fundamentals will benefit from this seminar.

 Email CustomerService@sae.org, or call 1-877-606-7323 (U.S. and Canada) or 724-776-4970 (outside US and Canada).

-Mr. Palazzolo is the award winning author of High-Performance Differentials, Axles & Drivelines.
-He has designed, built, campaigned and supported various race cars and teams for both professional and amateur racing organizations.
-His scope of work has been entire vehicle inclusive but also focused on competitive, high-performance drivetrain systems.
-He holds a Bachelors degree in Mechanical Engineering from Cleveland State University and a Masters degree in Automotive Engineering from Lawrence Technological University.
+He has designed, built, campaigned, and supported various race cars and teams for both professional and amateur racing organizations.
+His scope of work has been inclusive of the entire vehicle but also focused on competitive, high-performance drivetrain systems.
+He holds a bachelor’s degree in Mechanical Engineering from Cleveland State University and a master’s degree in Automotive Engineering from Lawrence Technological University.
 He has received numerous patents for his work and creativity in advancing mobility systems.